 Review app access risk

-Trelica assigns an "access risk" level to any application in your inventory that your users are accessing via single-sign-on (SSO) with OpenID Connect.
-A common example of OpenID Connect SSO is a "Sign in with Google" option, which allows users to log in to an app or website with their existing Google Workspace account.
+1Password SaaS Manager assigns an "access risk" level to any application in your inventory that accounts are accessing via single-sign-on (SSO) with OpenID Connect.
+A common example of OpenID Connect SSO is a "Sign in with Google" option, which allows team members to log in to an app or website with their existing Google Workspace account.

 You can find the access risk score in the Applications view, in the Permissions risk report (available from the Reports list), and on individual application profiles.

 "Sign in with Google" (or Microsoft) isn't necessarily a bad thing for staff to use on non-business related apps.
-The app will know their work email address, but it does mean that the user isn't potentially reusing a password.
-The risk is that users can inadvertently, or carelessly, grant additional access to Google Workspace resources which contain company information.
+The app will know their work email address, but it does mean that the account isn't potentially reusing a password.
+The risk is that accounts can inadvertently, or carelessly, grant additional access to Google Workspace resources which contain company information.

-Google and Microsoft support hundreds of OAuth Scopes, ranging from basic, low-risk permissions that grant the user access to an app, through to permissions that give a third party app complete access to a user’s email account or cloud file storage.
+Google and Microsoft support hundreds of OAuth Scopes, ranging from basic, low-risk permissions that grant the account access to an app, through to permissions that give a third party app complete access to a team member's email account or cloud file storage.

 You can find a much more detailed review of the technology behind these OAuth Scopes in this blog post.